AYESHAASS/-diabetes-fastapi-service/README.md

 A production-grade ML microservice that predicts diabetes risk using a **Voting Ensemble of XGBoost and Random Forest**, served via **FastAPI** and deployed with **Docker** on HuggingFace Spaces.

----

 ## 🚀 Live Demo

 **API Docs (Swagger UI):** [https://ayeshaaaa17-diabetes-prediction-api.hf.space/docs](https://ayeshaaaa17-diabetes-prediction-api.hf.space/docs)

-Try the `/predict` endpoint directly from your browser — no setup required.
+Try the `/predict` endpoint directly from your browser, no setup required.

 ---